 This leads directly to the heart of the issue:

-To get your money's worth out of college, you need to choose the right major the first time.
+There are many ways to save while you attend college but to really get your money's worth, you need to choose the right major the first time.

 And to make sure you don't end up hating your job, you have to choose a major that will lead to a career you'll enjoy.

 By setting up a long-term plan before you enter college, you will be able to ensure that your education isn't just an expensive journey of discovery, but a great investment in your future.